viaacode/kranten_import/readme.md

 At some places the pid of the message is used, the pid in messages is used and copied over in some places.
 However there is no mechanism to indicate that the worker should do this for arbitrary fields.
-It these case whoever posted the request to the queue is responsible for making sure the pid's match.
+It this case, whoever posted the request to the queue is responsible for making sure the pids match.

-An `ensemble` section will be put in the met file that is a copy of the `digital_object` section.
+An `ensemble` section will be put in the mets file that is a copy of the `digital_object` section.